iashris/adwy/readme.md

 ### 6. Run the app
-Execute the launch.sh file by using the following command:
+If you are on Mac, execute the launch.sh file by using the following command:
 ```
 ./launch.sh
 ```
 After a few seconds a chrome tab is gonna open with the address **localhost:8000** and A Date With Yourself will appear.
-If you are on Windows and cannot run .sh files, directly enter the list of commands mentioned in the launch.sh file into the Command Prompt.
+If you are on Windows, directly enter the list of commands mentioned in the launch.sh file into the Command Prompt.
+We have commented the launch.sh file for you to follow.

 Please Note : You need to have either Python 2 or 3 installed in your machine to run ADWY.
-Also, if you are on Windows machine and are unable to launch the .sh file, open the file in a text editor and enter the code into the Command Prompt line by line.
-We have commented the launch.sh file for you to follow.

 ![Alt text](./screenshots/Localhost.png "Localhost")